Rakesh Bakshi: Career

 Rakesh Bakshi contributed as an eco-preneur - an entrepreneur in environmentally-friendly technology and businesses.
 He ventured into the commercial application of products and services in the field of renewable energy.
 He was a forerunner in establishing wind power as a major source of power generation in India.

-Rakesh Bakshi introduced to the Indian energy sector some of the most advanced and best western technologies in the field of renewable energy and wind power energy from developed countries from Europe and Canada.
+Rakesh Bakshi introduced to the Indian energy sector some of the most advanced technologies in the field of renewable energy and wind power energy from Europe and Canada.
 Rakesh Bakshi's companies also marketed and exported renewable energy products and services globally, to countries including Spain, Germany, the Netherlands, Denmark, Greece, Malaysia, Mauritius, Botswana, Korea, Australia, Cyprus, the U.K, and Turkey.